 The Company's condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and applicable rules and regulations of the Securities and Exchange Commission (SEC) regarding interim financial reporting.
-The Company's condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for the fair statement of the Company's financial position as of and for the three months ended February 28, 2021.
+The Company's condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for the fair statement of the Company's financial position as of and for the three and six months ended May 31, 2021.
 The condensed consolidated balance sheet as of November 30, 2020 was derived from the audited annual financial statements as of that date.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted from these interim financial statements.
-These interim financial statements and related disclosures have been prepared with the presumption that users of the interim financial statements have read or have access to the audited annual financial statements for the preceding fiscal year.
-Accordingly, these financial statements should be read in conjunction with the audited annual financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the year ended November 30, 2020, as filed with the SEC.
+These interim financial statements and related disclosures have been prepared with the presumption that users of the interim financial statements have read or have access to the audited annual financial statements on the condensed or on Form 10-K for the year ended November 30, 2020, as filed with the SEC.
 These interim results are not necessarily indicative of results to be expected for the full fiscal year or any future interim period.